isaacmenchaca/isaacmenchaca.github.io/_pages/about.md

 I am currently involved with Dr. Megan Peters's Cognitive and Neural Computation Lab (UCI), observing fMRI data to better understand metacognition via perceptual decision making.

 My domains of interest consists of data science, machine learning/ AI, biosignals, and cognitive neuroscience.
-My current goal is to extract information from neuroimaging data via machine learning to better understand metacognition in neurotypical individuals and those with cognitive disabilities.
+My current goal is to extract information from neuroimaging data via machine learning to better understand metacognition in neurotypical individuals.

 My overall, long-term goal is to continue working on projects to better understand and improve underlying health issues via the power of research and big data.